skule/skule.ca/finances/finance-committee.md

 Note that all finance committee meetings are open to the public and their minutes are publically available.
 If you are interested in joining a meeting, check the Skule calendar or governance newsletters emailed from the Vice President Communications, or [email vpcomm@skule.ca](mailto:vpcomm@skule.ca) for the date and location.

-## Finance Committee Internal Guidlines
+## Finance Committee Internal Guidelines

-Below are some general rules of prescription of how much funding can be approved by the finance commiee for these common items.
+Below are some general rules of prescription of how much funding can be approved by the finance committee for these common items.

 Food for in person events:
 - Case by case based on size of club/event
-- Generally $5/person for food (except dinner dances)
+- Generally $5/person for food (except dinner dances and end-of-year socials)

 Internal engagement such as exec team socials:
 - $200 max for the entire year; if over $200, it must come from other sources (sponsorship, personal to cover the rest)